retypeapp/retype/configuration/project.md

 === dark : `object`

 The `dark` theme specifically targets dark mode appearance.
-When the website is switched to dark mode, these settings override the [[#theme-base]] settings.
+When the website is switched to dark mode, the dark theme variables override the [[#theme-base]] variables.
+The following demonstrates how to configure the `dark` theme variables:

 ```yml Dark mode customization
 theme: